Coframe/coffee/react/README.md

 ## Community

-Join us on [Discord](https://discord.gg/coframe) for support, to show off what you've brewed, and good vibes in general!
+Join us on [Discord](https://discord.gg/coframe) for support, to show off what you've brewed, and good vibes in general.

+Follow us on [Twitter](https://twitter.com/coframe_ai) for new feature releases, product updates, and other exciting news!

 ## Core Contributors